 Distance: 4-10 miles | Ascent: 200-2900 feet | Descent: 500 feet

-Ride the Eiger Express V-Bahn cable car up to Eigergletscher.
-From here a dramatic cog-wheel climb takes you into a tunnel through the Eiger to ascend to the Jungfraujoch, the highest railway station in Europe and overlooking the longest glacier in the Alps.
-From Eigergletscher, additional hiking options include walking down to Kleine Scheidegg on the Eiger walk or a longer Eiger trail hike where you find yourself face-to-face with the legendary Nordwand—the North Face of the Eiger Mountain.
+Ride the Eiger Express V-Bahn cable car up to Eigergletscher, then embark on an exhilarating cogwheel train climb through a tunnel inside the Eiger to reach the Jungfraujoch—the highest railway station in Europe—overlooking the Alps’ longest glacier.
+From Eigergletscher, choose your adventure: a scenic Eiger Walk down to Kleine Scheidegg, or a longer trek along the Eiger Trail, bringing you face-to-face with the legendary Nordwand, the iconic North Face of the Eiger.
+Return to Grindelwald by train.
 (B)

 Distance: 4-6 miles | Ascent: 75-775 feet | Descent: 2400-3000 feet

-From Grindelwald, take a gondola to "First," which leads to the reflective alpine lake of Bachalpsee (elevation 7,431 ft) —with a backdrop of the snowcapped peaks and glaciers of the Jungfrau region.
-You can continue to Faulhorn - where you will have views into Germany.
-Return to First to descend to Grindelwald by gondola, zipline, mountain cart, scooter, or on foot.
+From Grindelwald, ride the gondola up to “First” and hike to the sparkling alpine lake of Bachalpsee (7,431 ft), framed by the snowcapped peaks and glaciers of the Jungfrau region.
+Continue along the trail to Faulhorn, where sweeping vistas stretch into Germany.
+Return to First and descend to Grindelwald—choose the gondola for a relaxed ride, or add excitement with the zipline, mountain cart, scooter, or a scenic walk.
 (B)

 Distance: 3.7-7.4 miles | Ascent: 500-2900 feet | Descent: 500-1760 feet

-Take a train to the historic and charming village of Zermatt (3.5 hrs).
-In the afternoon, you can explore the nearby Gornerschlucht, a deep canyon waterfall with a thrilling network of stairways and footbridges.
+Take a train to the historic alpine village of Zermatt (3.5 hrs).
+In the afternoon, venture into the Gornerschlucht, a deep, dramatic canyon where roaring waterfalls cascade past a thrilling network of stairways and footbridges, offering an unforgettable high-alpine adventure.
 (B)

 Distance: 3.2 miles | Ascent: 450-550 feet | Descent: 500-1200 feet